brandonbate/My-Git-Tutorial/README.md

 When programming, we often generate files we'd rather not include in our repository.
 Such files can include logs and executables (i.e. binaries).
-Typically, we want to our repository to contain only source code and configuration files.
+Typically, we want our repository to contain only source code and configuration files.
 We can tell Git to always ignore certain files by including them in a ```.gitignore``` file.
 The ```.gitignore`` file can consist